Richargh/jekyll-custom-bulma-sandbox/README.md

 ## Usage

-There are two ways to use this template: check that it works locally with a local Jekyll installation and push it to Github directly :)
+There are two ways to use this template: check that it works locally with a local Jekyll installation or push it to Github directly :)

 ### Local